Equality and Diversity - Key Stage 1&2

 An introduction to supporting LGBT children and young people.
 This resource is suitable for all schools, colleges and settings and offers support in creating an LGBT inclusive environment, working with parents and carers, and supporting individual LGBT children and young people in mainstream and specialist settings.

-Teachers can utilise PSHE or Citizenship lessons for discussions that provide timely support for pupils at a difficult and sensitive time, in which case we hope the following guidance will help you:
+Resources on the topic of terrorist attacks from the PSHE Association to help teachers to utilise PSHE or Citizenship lessons for discussions that provide timely support for pupils at a difficult and sensitive time:

 This guidance is not intended as a script or lesson plan, but to help teachers answer questions, structure discussion and, if appropriate, extend children’s learning and understanding.
 Teachers should pick out what they feel is relevant for the nature and circumstances of an event, the age and readiness of the children, and their whole-school ethos and values.